zoopyserg/caperoma/README.md

 Jira ID: PRJ-24 (https://example.atlassian.net/browse/PRJ-24)
 Pivotal ID: 167396414 (https://www.pivotaltracker.com/story/show/167396414)
 Time spent at the moment: 2h 50m
+Branch with the task: jr-124-some-task
-Pull request will be sent to this branch: master
+Pull request will be sent to this branch: master Project location: /path/to/the/project

 $ caperoma finish
 ...